dmhacker/dmhacker-youtube/README.md

 This contains a gateway for my [alexa-youtube-skill](https://github.com/dmhacker/alexa-youtube-skill) as well as a web-based, Youtube-specific proxy.

+## Prerequisites

 Before setting up anything, follow [this blog post](https://elfsight.com/blog/2016/12/how-to-get-youtube-api-key-tutorial/) to obtain a YouTube API key.

 Save it for now, because it will come in use later.

-## Automatic Setup Process
+## Automatic Setup Process (recommended)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)